It might not be necessary to read, but if you’re interested, please feel free to glance over it.

 (Duration depends on the agenda)

-In some fashion or another, receptions follow this format:
+In some fashion or fashion, receptions follow this format:

 Grand entrance | First Dance | Father-Daughter Dance | Mother-Son Dance | Toasts | Dinner | Speeches